dinabenayadcherif/OSFinalProject/README.md

 On average for both types of programs, it took longer to stream X amount of tweets from Cleveland, Ohio than to stream X amount of tweets from Atlanta, Georgia.
 This was not as surprising, because Atlanta is a much more metropolitan city than Cleveland and higher population.
 Also, our geographical coordinates for location spanned a much larger area for Georgia than for Cleveland.
 A lot of the time also depends on the Twitter API where we are waiting for tweets to be streamed.
 As we are not 100% sure as to how the method GetStreamFilter() determines which public tweets it chooses to stream to us, we can only assume there is a higher number of accessible tweets from Atlanta, GA.

 An interesting thing to note was that multithreading did pose to be faster for streaming tweets from Cleveland for smaller amounts of tweets.
-However, as we need to process higher and higher amounts of tweets, we noticed that the processing time of multithreading surpassed when they were not multithreading.
+However, as we need to process higher and higher amounts of tweets, we noticed that the processing time of multithreading surpassed the processing time of the single threaded program.

 Although implementing a single threaded program may be more time efficient, it also can impact the quality of our tweets that we are streaming.
 We have to alternate between streaming Cleveland, OH tweets and Atlanta, GA tweets which means that we may not catch any current incoming tweets from the connection that is sleeping that we would have caught with a multithreaded program.